 The main thing you need to look out for is three wavy or squiggly lines that represent radiation waves.
 These lines can either be drawn on top of a dish or inside a microwave.
-So, if those three lines are present, you can go ahead and put the container in the microwave.
+So, if those three lines are present, you can go ahead and reheat food in those types of plastic containers.

 If the container doesn’t have any symbols drawn on it, it might have some text to help you identify if it’s microwave-safe or not.
 Usually, you can find words like safe for microwave use or microwave safe written on the bottom.

 In the case of plastic containers, you might not find the microwave-safe symbol or even phrases.
-Instead, you’ll usually find a recycling number or resin ID code that indicates the kind of plastic.
+Instead, you’ll usually find a recycling number or resin ID code that indicates the kind of plastic container.

 The microwave-safe symbol is all about the temperature.
-It basically means that the material used to make the container won’t directly heat up.
+It basically means that the material used to make the plastic containers won’t directly melt under microwave heat.
 This is possible because of the way a microwave heats up the food.

 A microwave works by heating water molecules such that they start to vibrate and generate heat as a result of the friction.
 This means that if there’s no water, no heat will be generated.
 This also means that a microwave-safe container contains only a small amount of water.
-As a result, the dish won’t heat up and the microwave’s heat is directed towards the food.
+As a result, the dish won’t heat up, and the microwave’s heat is directed toward the food.